department-of-veterans-affairs/ves-event-bus-developer-portal/docs/produce-events.md

 In Backstage, entities represent software components or resources that share a common data shape and semantics.
 While there are several built-in entities, we have specifically created a custom entity called "Event" for the Event Bus.

-To register your topic with with the Hub:
+To register your topic with CODE VA:

 1. Create a file named `catalog-info.yaml` at the root of your source code repository.
 2. Populate the `catalog-info.yaml` file with an `Event` Backstage entity based on the data structure below: